tashian/heal.lgbt/content/_index.md

 Aside from EMDR, Cognitive Behavioral Therapy has been shown to help with trauma release.
 It is a more traditional talk-centered approach that aims to rewrite the underlying beliefs that lead to depression and anxiety.

 App: [Sanvello](https://www.sanvello.com/) is an app that helps you relieve symptoms of stress, anxiety, and depression
-App: [Woebot](https://apps.apple.com/gb/app/woebot-your-self-care-expert/id1305375832) is a self-care bot that helps with anxiety and depression using CBT techniques
 Video: [Feeling Good](https://www.youtube.com/watch?v=H1T5uMeYv9Q) TED talk by CBT practitioner David Burns
 Book: [Feeling Good](https://www.amazon.com/dp/B009UW5X4C) very popular book that has helped a lot of people with mood disorders, by David Burns